TRIQS/dft_tools/doc/reference/h5structure.rst

 Wien2k Converter
 ----------------

-As you might expect, wien2triqs comes with a converter to use `Wien2k <http://www.wien2k.at>`_ band structure calculations as input for the DMFT part of the calculation, through the construction of projective Wannier functions.
+The dft_tools package comes with a converter to use `Wien2k <http://www.wien2k.at>`_ band structure calculations as input for the DMFT part of the calculation, through the construction of projective Wannier functions.
 The first step is done by the program :program:`dmftproj`, producing text output files.
 In the second step, this ouput is read and converted into the hdf5 format, using the python module :class:`Wien2kConverter`.

 HERE COMES A LISTING OF THE FUNCTIONS.